sneakerhax/Posts/posts/Broken into Offensive Security.md

 There are a wide range of goals in offensive security such as:

-* Compromising computer systems, networks, applications
+* Compromising computer systems, networks, and applications
 * Bypassing security measures put in place to stop attackers
 * Evading detections from software and active threat hunters
 * Reaching objectives that are meaningful to the overall testing